xt1/Help/Developer's Guide/Authentication in Seven/Authentication/From credentials to identity.md

-Date: 2016-05-10
-SortOrder: 41
+<properties date="2016-05-10"
+SortOrder="41"
+/>

 Authentication is based on **credentials** – evidence that the user must provide to prove identity

 Someone – possibly more than one system – evaluates those credentials

 –       Credentials must prove an identity (be verifiable)

 –       The identity must be mapped to an associate id

 –       In SuperOffice, **an identity is an associate id**

 During evaluation of credentials, an identity must result, and no-one must vote against admittance